swoollyy/Auto-Fighter/Auto Fighter - Git/Assets/ProjectMap/SourceDump/ALL_SCRIPTS_BUNDLE.md

         Rigidbody rb = root.GetComponent<Rigidbody>() ?? root.GetComponentInChildren<Rigidbody>();
         if (rb == null)
         {
-            // Add a Rigidbody so the obstacle can be affected by physics rb = root.gameObject.AddComponent<Rigidbody>();
+            rb = root.gameObject.AddComponent<Rigidbody>();
             rb.mass = Mathf.Max(0.1f, 10f);
         }

-        // If it was kinematic, enable dynamic physics if (rb.isKinematic)
+        if (rb.isKinematic)
             rb.isKinematic = false;